 • are good role models for children

 • work within the agreed policies of the school

 • promote a happy, caring and safe school

 There are numerous policies in place to safeguard our children and they include:

 • Child Protection – this is sensitive area in which all staff receive regular training.
 Here, school and other services for children and families all work together to support the needs of children.
 There is a named governor for child protection.
 The child protection policy can be viewed by parents on the Policies page.
-The named members of staff for child protection are Mrs A Hodgson – Deputy Headteacher, and Mrs D Martin – Learning Mentor
+The named members of staff for child protection are Mrs A Hodgson – Co-headteacher and Mr M Learmonth – Deputy Headteacher.

-• Attendance – children’s attendance at school is monitored on a daily basis and notable absences or patterns of absences are followed up by Mrs Martin as our attendance officer and in more serious cases the Attendance Strategy Team.
-The school prides itself on its very good attendance figures.
+• Attendance – children’s attendance at school is monitored on a daily basis and notable absences or patterns of absences are followed up by Mr Learmonth as our attendance officer and in more serious cases the Attendance Strategy Team.

 • Health and Safety – everyone here at Tranmere Park knows they have a responsibility to ensure children and adults are able to work in a healthy and safe environment.
 The school has a fully trained paediatric first aider in each team who deal with accidents should they occur.

 • Curriculum – we ensure, through the planned curriculum, that the issues of healthy eating, physical exercise and safety are taught.

 • Online Safety – all children in school receive regular teaching about E-Safety as part of their computing sessions and in any area of the curriculum where they will be using a computer.
 Parents can find helpful information from the Child Exploitation and Online Protection agency (CEOP) on our Online Safety page.